summerxmf/barringtons-test/README.md

 # About this project
 This is a Vue front-end project.
 There are there pages: country, contry-detail and payment.
-The page of country and country detail is created for mobile screen size, but the payment page is responsive for multiple screen.
+The page of country and country detail is created for mobile screen size, but the payment page is responsive for multiple screens.

 ## Project setup
 ```